© 2023 All rights reserved | Hornsby, Watson, Hornsby & Heyward

-A personal injury case can take longer if there is a larger compensation involved.
-Both parties will be less willing to settle; the plaintiff wants a large compensation to cover medical expenses and life burdens that the accident has caused while the defense doesn’t want to have to pay such a hefty sum.
-When both parties don’t want to compromise and settle, a personal injury case can stretch on for a few years before it gets to court.
+A personal injury case can take longer if a larger compensation is involved because both parties will be less willing to settle.
+For instance, the plaintiff wants a large compensation to cover medical expenses and life burdens caused by the accident while the defense doesn’t want to pay such a hefty sum.
+When neither party wants to compromise and settle, a personal injury case can stretch on for a few years before it gets to court.

-You may be wondering what’s the compensation you deserve.
+You may wonder what compensation you deserve.
 Keep a record of any expenses the accident or injury has caused.
 Keeping documents proving your medical visits and expenses is a place to start.
 Anything from the ambulance ride charge to surgeries, treatments, and physical therapy can be recorded and used to determine the compensation you need.

 Keep records of any work you missed due to your injury.
 If you are unable to work and pay your bills, these expenses should be included in the compensation amount.
 An injury can drastically alter your life, and it’s important to take into account any financial burden that is put on you because of it.

-Chances are if you file a personal injury lawsuit, it won’t be settled in a number of days.
-The “discovery period” alone can be up to six months long.
+Chances are, if you file a personal injury lawsuit, it won’t be settled in a number of days.
+The “discovery period” alone can be up to six months.
 The discovery phase is given to allow the parties to gather information about the incident.
 First, both parties will gather contact information from each other and any witnesses who were involved.
 They’ll also collect any information the insurance companies can give about the money they rewarded in the claim.